moddyz/VFXBuild/README.md

 Build and installation recipes for a collection of open-source VFX software.

-These scripts has only be tested on Linux.
+These scripts have only been tested on Linux.

 ## Pre-requisites